haiderali2512/Syncronus-Chat-App/README.md

 2. **Real-Time Messaging**
    - One-to-one chats with other users.
    - Group chats with multiple users.
-   - Typing indicators to show when a user is typing.

 3. **Search Users**
    - Functionality to search for users by name or username to initiate a chat.